-9.1.1.
+- 9.1.1.
 In respect of sanctions and orders, affecting Defence Services, issued by authorities lower than Government of India, it is seen that the sanction is accorded by a competent authority covering the expenditure.
 The sanction may be either specific to the expenditure (i.e. special sanction) or it may be a general sanction.
-At the micro level, audit of sanctions by PCsDA /CsDA under CGDA is an effective tool to carry out risk analysis of individual procurement proposals and to provide assurance that all laid down procedures have been followed.
+At the micro level, audit of sanctions by PCsDA /CsDA under CGDA is an effective tool to carry out risk analysis of individual procurement proposals and to provide assurance that all laid down procedures have been followed. - 9.1.2.

-- 9.1.2.
 There is a need to enlarge the scope of audit of sanctions.
 It should not be confined to sanction orders/letters, as that would merely lead to detection of clerical mistakes, which is not worth the effort.
 There is a need to focus on complete cycle leading to sanction and transaction thereafter.
 The audit of sanctions necessitates specialized knowledge.
 The sanctions need to be issued in uniform formats and should be received in advance. - 9.1.3.
-As all sanctions issued by authorities lower than MoD are required to be audited i.e. extent of audit is 100%, there has been a quantum jump of audit workload in PCsDA/CsDA over the years.
+As there has been a quantum jump of audit workloads in PCsDA/CsDA over the years.
 At the same time manpower available with the Department has continuously been going down.
-Due to these twin factors, internal audit of sanctions has suffered.
-Presently, either audit is not being done (which appears to be case in respect of post-payment bills, which accounts for about 20% of the Defence budget) or done with little efficacy in pre-payment cases.
+Apart from this, most of the CFA's are not conveying decisions taken by them in the form of sanction letters, as prescribed in DPM.
+Three Services HQrs, BRO, DRDO etc. shall be requested to comply with DPM strictly in this matter and send the sanctions in a serial order to concerned